OValery16/Tutorial-about-3D-convolutional-network/README.md

 First, we can observe that the accuracy on the training set is closed to 100%, but the accuracy on the validation set plateau at 85%.
 There is a difference of 15%, which can be explained by the fact that our model tends to overfit our training dataset.
 What can you do against that ?

 Several things can be done:
 * Go deeper: however when you go deeper, you meet the [Vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).
-If you went to go deeper, I strongly advice you a more advance #D CNN architecture such as this [work](https://github.com/kenshohara/3D-ResNets-PyTorch)
+If you went to go deeper, I strongly advice you a more advance 3D CNN architecture such as this [work](https://github.com/kenshohara/3D-ResNets-PyTorch)
 * Add more data: Adding more data is always good for the generalization.
 In our situation we work with a fixed size dataset.
 Augmenting the size of our dataset require data augmentation technique.
 * Combining several predicators to improve the overall prediction.
 This approach is called Ensemble learning.